pmistry9597/DoGAN/README.md

 ## The Generator

 The generator will have an input vector of size 512 and output a 100x100 image.
 It uses Convolutional Transpose 2D layers rather than using an upsample + Convolutional 2D layers.
+The final layer has a tanh activation, as we want images with a range of [-1, 1].